You can translate the document:

 While the on-demand access sketched above allows the applications to get the ML algorithm predictions in real-time, there are some cases where you need to get a large portion of the predictions in the same query, for example when auditing the quality of algorithm predictions in the past.

 In this case we need to persist the predictions of the algorithm and make them available to the users that may want to work on them.
-To this end, we can use the Denodo built-in capability to create remote tables into the data sources it knows about: by using this feature we are able to persist the predictions in an efficient manner and at the same time have them virtualized so that we can combine them with other views already defined in the virtual view, and finally publish them or make them available to final users.
-If we choose this technical path, we will need to write the predictions table in a temporary file (the most common would be a delimited file, but we are flexible to use other popular formats such as json or xml), define a base view on it and then create a remote table from a query on this view.
+To this end, we can use the Denodo built-in capability to create remote tables into the data sources it knows about.
+By using this feature we are able to persist the predictions in an efficient manner, and combine them with other views already defined in the virtual view, to finally publish them, or make them available to final users.
+If we choose this approach, we will need to write the predictions table in a temporary file (the most common would be a delimited file, but we have many other popular formats available, such as json or xml), define a base view on it and then create a remote table from a query on this view.

 Conclusion